-SECTION 1.(a) The Department of Public Instruction, in conjunction with the Department of Juvenile Justice and Delinquency Prevention, shall develop a State plan to ensure that students recommended for long-term suspension receive a free and appropriate education.
-In the course of developing the plan, the Department of Public Instruction and the Department of Juvenile Justice and Delinquency Prevention shall consult with the Communities In Schools Program, the North Carolina Child Advocacy

-Institute, the North Carolina Justice and Community Development Center, and the Covenant with North Carolina's Children.
+SECTION 1.
+The Department of Public Instruction, in conjunction with the Department of Juvenile Justice and Delinquency Prevention and the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, shall develop a State plan to ensure that students recommended for long-term suspension receive a free and appropriate education.
+In the course of developing the plan, these agencies shall consult with the Communities In Schools Program, the North Carolina Child Advocacy Institute, the North Carolina Justice and Community Development Center, and the Covenant with North Carolina's Children.